 Cholesterol & heart disease – there is a relationship, but it’s not what you think

-This is a copy of possibly one of the most serious Diet & Health Today articles that I may do.
-It is dedicated to Anne (Annem in the club) who asked me a great question about cholesterol.
+This post is dedicated to Anne who asked me a great question about cholesterol.
 It made me do what I had been meaning to do ever since I read Dr Malcolm Kendrick’s The Great Cholesterol Con…

 Dr MK ran some analysis on World Health Organisation (WHO) data.
 The WHO has extensive data from almost 200 countries on more health measures than you could imagine – definitely worth a look one rainy, wintry afternoon.
 This is where Dr MK presented the world with two different Seven Country Studies – (for those of you who aren’t familiar with the history, it was the Ancel Keys’ Seven Countries Study that started all the fat heart hypothesis stuff).
 Dr MK took the seven countries with the lowest saturated fat intake and then the seven countries with the highest saturated fat intake.
 You may need to read this twice – but he found: “Every single one of the seven countries with the lowest saturated fat consumption has significantly higher rates of heart disease than every single one of the countries with the highest saturated fat consumption.”